Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning: Vulnerable Edge Manipulation (VEM)

 \subsection{VEM Overview}

-Our VEM aims to manipulate malicious updates such that the final global model deviates significantly from their original ones, thus negatively affecting the global model performance.
+Our VEM aims to manipulate malicious updates such that the aggregated global model deviates significantly from their original ones at each training round, thus negatively affecting the global model performance.
 To effectively achieve this goal and make the FRL framework tackleable, we first provide a formalization of FRL in Section \ref{sec:formalize}.
 Specifically, we expand the 1D ranking into a 2D matrix to reduce the non-differentiable operations involved in the original algorithm.

 Based on the formalization, our attack unfolds in three main stages: vulnerable edge identification, optimization, and malicious update generation (shown in Fig. \ref{fig:attack}).
 In the first stage, the adversary aims to identify vulnerable edges within each layer.
 To achieve this, it uses the rankings generated from its own datasets and simulates the majority voting process locally.
 After getting the aggregated ranking, it incorporates the global ranking from the previous round to estimate vulnerable edges.
 Once identify the vulnerable edges, the adversary extracts the ranking of those vulnerable edges to form vulnerable matrices (details see Section \ref{sec:find_vulnerable}).
 In the optimization stage, the adversary aims to target those vulnerable edges and form the optimization function such that the global models \textit{reputation} of those vulnerable edges deviate significantly from their original values.
 To solve the optimization function, we use the Gumbel-Sinkhorn method to convert a discrete problem into a continuous problem (details see Section \ref{sec:optimization}).
 After the optimization process, we use the optimized parameter to generate malicious vulnerable matrices, which are then used to produce malicious updates (details see Section \ref{sec:generation}).